Satish Sekar: Early life

-Sekar was educated at Reynolds High School, Acton, and Thames Polytechnic, where he studied sociology.
+Sekar was educated at Reynolds High School, Acton, and Thames Polytechnic (now the University of Greenwich), where he studied sociology.
 He has one brother, Chandra Sekar, a barrister.

 After a long-running dispute with Barclays Bank, the Financial Ombudsman Service, which is funded by institutions that it investigates, offered a derisory amount in compensation and refused to order the bank to investigate whether its staff had committed criminal offences.
 Barclays had permitted a third party to gain control of Mr Sekar's accounts without his consent.
-Barclays' reckless conduct and that of the Ombudsman has never been addressed.
+Neither the bank's reckless conduct nor that of the Financial Ombudsman Service has ever been addressed.
 This has enabled the recipient of that unlawfully obtained information to attempt to renege on contractual obligations, a dispute facilitated by Barclays' conduct.

 Barclays also recklessly sabotaged a legal action that Mr Sekar was taking against South Wales Police in 2012.
 A firm of solicitors was allowed to impose useless instructions that they wanted on Mr Sekar without his consent by the Legal Ombudsman, thereby overturning centuries of law without a hearing.
-Instructions are the sole right of the client to set but a lawyer at this firm imposed the instructions that she wanted without the client's consent.
-She refused to allow the crucial meeting to be recorded, which prevented any actual record of what was said.
-There is no signed record of these alleged instructions either.

-Her actions sabotaged Mr Sekar's case and allowed South Wales Police to ignore copyright law and steal cooperation for processes designed to prevent the full truth about the notorious Lynette White Inquiry from ever emerging.
+Instructions are the sole right of the client to set, but a lawyer at this firm imposed the instructions that she wanted without the client's consent.
+She refused to allow the crucial meeting to be recorded, and there is no signed record of these alleged instructions either.
+Her actions sabotaged Sekar's case and allowed South Wales Police to ignore copyright law and steal cooperation for processes designed to prevent the full truth about the notorious Lynette White Inquiry from ever emerging.